Annual screening mammogram

 Tomosynthesis (3D mammography)

 Tomosynthesis is a new type of mammogram technology used at Salem Hospital.
 Also called 3D mammography, it takes images from multiple angles and then builds a 3D image that a radiologist can manipulate, providing a clearer, more accurate view of the breast.
 Learn more

-A diagnostic mammogram is problem-solving exam for patients who have abnormal breast symptoms, a history of breast cancer, breast implants or who have had a screening mammogram that has suspicious or abnormal areas needing further review.
+A diagnostic mammogram is problem-solving exam for patients who have abnormal breast symptoms, a history of breast cancer, who have breast implants, or who have had a screening mammogram that has shown suspicious or abnormal areas needing further review.
 Diagnostic exams usually take 30 minutes and provide additional breast views for a more comprehensive examination.
 A radiologist specializing in breast imaging is on site and reviews and interprets exams while patients wait.
 If a suspicious area is detected, patients can be scheduled for a follow-up appointment or diagnostic procedure within 48 hours.

 Using high-frequency sound waves, a physician can evaluate palpable breast lumps to determine whether they are fluid-filled cysts (not cancer) or solid masses (which may or may not be cancer).
 This technology may be used along with mammography.

 For women at risk for breast cancer (including those with a first-level relative diagnosed with breast cancer before menopause), we offer a high-risk management program.
 Women with breast cancer symptoms, or whose screening mammogram shows suspicious results, can be referred by a physician for further diagnostic testing.
 If necessary, patients may also be referred to us for a breast surgery consultation and comprehensive cancer treatment.
 Our experts are also a resource for second opinions for patients considering treatment options.